From all of us at The Trapshooting Academy, we wish you a brilliant Holiday Season!

 And congratulations to everyone – as I was saying in a previous entry, we are grateful for all your support!

 The day was not done and almost nobody wanted to leave – and for good reasons, we still had to play the games.
-We proceeded to a Buddy shoot with our own rules (after 10 shots at 16 yards we moved everyone at 20 yards, the teams were most of them still equal).
+We proceeded to a Buddy shoot with our own rules (after 10 shots at 16 yards we moved everyone to 20 yards, the teams were most of them still equal).
 After all that fun, everyone was still ready for more target smoking, so we had a shoot-out at 27 yards.
 Now imagine all our 19-20 yarders focusing hard at 27 yards!
 And imagine a few of them going on for 5 targets!
 Next year we’ll have to have trophies for the games as well 🙂

 I believe everyone had lots of fun and we had a successful end of the season get-together.

 In a few days the 2010 target year starts – and with it new hopes, new goals, new wishes.
 Remember to set your goals appropriately – it is all well to aim for the moon if you understand that just landing among the stars is as good.
 If you need to reach your goal to be happy, make sure your goal is reachable.
-And make sure your goal is performance related, not results-related.
+And make sure your goal is performance-related, not results-related.
 Your results will go up and down (there is only one Dave Shaeffer), but your performance should be (like Dan figured it out) a steady slow climb.
 It’s performance you want to improve – and the results will improve automatically.
 Always remember: it’s better to have 23 smokes than 25 chips… always!